The Message (Bible): New Age undertones

-While traditional Christian interpretations of Ephesians 4:6 typically refer to God's presence in Christian believers through the Holy Spirit, The Message's addition of "Everything you are and think and do is permeated with Oneness" is seen by Smith (2019) as aligning with a pantheistic understanding of God's presence in all things.
+While traditional Christian interpretations of Ephesians 4:6 typically refer to God's presence in Christian believers through the Holy Spirit, The Messages addition of "Everything you are and think and do is permeated with Oneness" is seen by Smith (2019) as aligning with a pantheistic understanding of God's presence in all things.
 "Oneness" itself is a term frequently used in New Age contexts to describe a pantheistic view of God.

 Inaccuracies

 Critics also point to instances where The Message significantly deviates from original biblical texts, leading to what they consider inaccuracies.

 An example is its interpretation of Galatians 5:22–23: